-A look at how Covid-19 impacted Shreveport-Bossier and where we stand now
+A look at how COVID-19 impacted Shreveport-Bossier and where we stand now

-SHREVEPORT-BOSSIER, La (KTAL/KMSS) – According to the Louisiana Department of Health, %26 of Shreveport residents are fully vaccinated and Bossier city reports %23 of its population is vaccinated.
+SHREVEPORT-BOSSIER, La (KTAL/KMSS) – According to the Louisiana Department of Health, 26% of Shreveport residents are fully vaccinated against COVID-19 and Bossier City reports 23% of its population is vaccinated.

 Bossier City made masks optional while Shreveport continues its mask mandate for government buildings.
 As restrictions differ, both mayors share a similar message and outlook for the year ahead.

-“Covid-19 devastated our city in so many ways.
+“COVID-19 devastated our city in so many ways.
 Our front-line health care workers are truly heroes.
 They did not have the luxury to stay home during this pandemic.
-They went out each and everyday to fight back against this virus.
-Keeping our citizens as safe as possible and saving lives,” said Mayor Adrian Perkins (D) Shreveport.
+They went out each and every day to fight back against this virus.
+Keeping our citizens as safe as possible and saving lives,” Shreveport Mayor Adrian Perkins said.

 “Financially we took a hard-hit in sales taxes.
-I think we will see businesses come back quickly, but unfortunately the smaller businesses may not have the wear-with-all to return,” said Mayor Lo Walker, (R) Bossier City.
+I think we will see businesses come back quickly, but unfortunately, the smaller businesses may not have the wear-with-all to return,” said Bossier City Mayor Lo Walker.

 “We learned about the disparities that exists in our community between the larger and smaller businesses,” Perkins said.